 The Diefenbunker offers:

-- Free on-site parking with designated spaces for school and tour buses
+- Designated spaces for school and tour buses

-- Designated accessible parking spaces are also located near the main entrance
+- Designated accessible parking spaces located near the main entrance

 - Take Highway 417 West to the Carp Road Exit, number 144

 - Drive 8 to 10 minutes to the Village of Carp

 - Continue straight through the Village (through the four-way stop) and past the Carp Fairgrounds until the village appears to come to an end